Mississippi Pot Roast

 Servings 8 servings

 Mississippi Pot Roast is the perfect dish to make in the slow cooker with a chuck roast, gravy, veggies, and pepperoncini peppers.
-The tender, tangy shredded beef makes an easy irresistible dinner served with mashed potatoes or piled into hoagie rolls.
+I absolutely love the tender, tangy shredded beef for an easy and irresistible dinner served with mashed potatoes or piled into hoagie rolls.

 Overhead view of mississippi pot roast in the crockpot